 Roberts, 79, who practiced law in York County for 55 years, was strangled in the driveway of his York home in February 2010.
 Phillips, who lived with Roberts for about 10 years, was arrested and charged with murder in May 2010.

-Phillips – who is either 68 or 72, according to conflicting court documents – told police the day of the killing that she had been bound and robbed on the day of the killing.
+Phillips who is either 68 or 72, according to conflicting court documents told police that she had been bound and robbed on the day of the killing.

-Detectives at the time of her arrest said her story was a hoax, citing gunshot residue on her clothes despite telling authorities she had not fired a weapon in weeks.
+Detectives said her story was a hoax, citing gunshot residue on her clothes despite Phillips telling authorities she had not fired a weapon in weeks.

 Phillips also claimed to have been attacked outdoors by an unidentified black or Hispanic man, yet police said her clothes were not wet and no money was missing.

 Prosecutors later said Phillips motive for the crime was money, as Roberts had planned to end the relationship and all financial support for Phillips and her clothing business in Gaffney.